rituraj49/jtravel-app/README.md

 - Run with "npm run start" and keep the backend running on port 8080 locally.
 - In the app terminal, press s to switch to expo go
 - Open expo go app on Android phone and scan the qr after switching to expo go, otherwise it will expect the development apk.
+- To change the backend api url ip, change the ip in `config/axiosConfig.ts` file
 - Allow incoming requests on port 8080 through firewall.
 This way the backend server would be accessible on expo go app with the local network accessible ip of the system.